maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 The takeaway in relation to this chapter is that as front end engineers we need to understand that our roles are changing.
 Don't for a moment think that creative license on the front end belongs only to designers.
 It does not, in fact with the abilities of CSS3, much of the design work can now occur in the browser straight from our IDE's.
 Think of yourself as artists of a new age; you are the handshake between design and backend engineering and can work in either realm.
 With this new role, in addition to coding prowess, understanding the elements of a good design, the art, is essential to the success of projects you will participate in.

 This chapter is written to help developers along this path.
-With that lets get started, , But first let me leave you with one final thought: never undervalue the hard earned design talents of graphic designers.
+With that lets get started, but first let me leave you with one final thought: never undervalue the hard earned design talents of graphic designers.

 Branding
 --------